top of page

 1. The Marathon Session: Australia’s Longest Daily River Cruise

-Tripe J on Lake Kununurra
+Triple J on Lake Kununurra

-Tripe J on Lake Kununurra
+Triple J on Lake Kununurra

 How can a boat ride be exhilarating and relaxing at the same time?
 From dramatic rock chasms to zen-like wildlife watching, the diversity of this cruise reflects everything the lake offers.
 This 55km epic extends all the way from Lake Argyle back to the Diversion Dam.
 With nearly 40 years under their belt, Triple J Tours offers a fantastic Ord River Explorer Cruise that is a total Kimberley "must-do."